 - Must have completed two courses in Political Science

-- Students can only be an apprentice once.
+- Students may only be enrolled as an apprentice once.

-Name, email address, phone number,year, major, overall GPA, GPA in
+Name, email address, year (i.e. Junior/Senior), major, overall GPA,

-major, and a list of Political Science courses taken.
-Also, include
+GPA in major, and a list of Political Science courses taken.

-- Explain why you are interested in an apprenticeship.
+- An explanation of why you are interested in an